-3. We may need to use code that changes Reference Categories of our data.
-For our analysis we are going to define reference category of used habitat as Status = 1.
-We are also going to assign a reference category for habitat as category 5 (i.e., developed) by the command VegRSF = 5 that was based on Selection Ratios.
+6. We may need to use code that changes Reference Categories of our data.
+For our analysis we are going to define reference category of used habitat as crop= 1.
+Crop category 1 is sunflowere which was the crop of interest but was not selected for based on Selection Ratios in Exercise 8.4.